adamchalmers/blog/content/pin-unpin.md

 +++
-title = "What is Pin?
-What is Unpin?" date = 2021-08-23
+title = "Pin and Unpin in Rust" date = 2021-08-23

 [taxonomies]
 tags = ["rust", "programming", "async", "pin"]
 +++

 Using async Rust libraries is really easy.
 It's just like using normal Rust code, with a little `async` or `.await` here and there.
-But sometimes, if you're writing your own async Rust library, you need to actually go beneath the abstractions of async/await syntax and actually learn how Rust Futures work.
+But writing your own async libraries can be hard.
 The first time I tried this, I got really confused by arcane, esoteric syntax like `T: ?Unpin` and `Pin<&mut Self>`.
-I had never seen these types before, and I couldn't understand what they were doing.
-This is my attempt to write the explainer I wish I could have read back then.
+I had never seen these types before, and I didn't understand what they were doing.
+Now that I understand them, I've written the explainer I wish I could have read back then.
 In this post, we're gonna learn Pin and Unpin mean, why they're necessary, and how to use them for writing async libraries.

 <!-- more -->